bayan-97/data-structures-and-algorithms/challanges/javascript/Data-Structures/README.md

 next equal null
 out and return the
 value as the string.
+4-  add method
+with two parmeter link
+use mehode to
+specified the
+values in the two link
+in the two array and assign
+it by use insert after mrthod
+return the ne link

 ![](/challanges/assets/Capturecode53.PNG)
 4- `.append(value)` which added  a new node with the given value to the end of the list